ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: Experiments and Results

 \subsection{Main Performance Comparison}

 Our results in Table~\ref{tab:appendix_full_results} reveal a clear performance hierarchy.
 First, \textbf{retrieval-augmented frameworks decisively outperform the generative baseline}, with ToolShed-Qwen-4B-Instruct (60.35) nearly doubling the score of ReAct-Qwen-4B-Instruct (34.81).
 This confirms that direct access to a tool repository is superior to relying on a model's parametric memory.
 Among retrieval methods, \textbf{ToolShed's flat-retrieval architecture achieves the highest overall scores}.
 Its comprehensive search and re-ranking prove particularly effective for complex orchestration, where Llama-ToolShed excels on L3 (74.34) and L4 (50.77) tasks.
 However, performance is not determined by architecture alone.
 We observe a strong model dependency: Qwen demonstrates strength in direct retrieval (L1-L2), whereas Llama's advanced reasoning shines in multi-step tasks (L3-L4).
-This interplay is starkly illustrated by our Hybrid architecture, whose success is entirely model-dependent.
-While competitive with Qwen (57.45), it performs poorly with Llama (34.93).
-This suggests that architectural benefits are not universal but are deeply intertwined with the foundation model's reasoning style, highlighting a critical challenge in \textbf{model-architecture co-design} that we explore further in Section~\ref{sec:discussion}.
+This is most evident in our Hybrid architecture, where performance with Qwen is competitive (57.45), but drops dramatically with Llama (34.93).